General Terms and Conditions of Business (GTC) of Meerstetter Engineering GmbH

 3. Sales Contract

 By placing an order for the goods of its choice, Buyer makes a binding offer to conclude a sales contract.
-Supplier is entitled to accept this offer within 10 workdays through delivery of the goods or sending a confirmation order.
+Supplier is entitled to accept this offer within 10 workdays through shipment of the goods or sending a confirmation order.
 The contents of the contract are to correspond to those of the order and/or the order confirmation and/or the acceptance of the offer – and well as to the terms of these Conditions.

 An order obligates the Buyer to accept the goods and services.
-Changes or cancellations of orders can be accepted or declined by Supplier.
+Changes or cancellations of orders can be accepted or declined by the Supplier.

-4. The Customer’s Duty to Inform
+4. The Buyer’s Duty to Inform

-Alterations in description and illustrations of the documentation are permitted in as far as they meet the desired ends.
+Alterations in description and illustrations of the documentation are permitted in as far as they meet the desired ends

 6. Intellectual Property